FabianMaas/TRNG/docs/models/README.md

 The next step will be the trickiest, because we need to get the crankshaft in place.
 In the following there will be series of pictures which fit this expiration:
 1. These are all the parts you need for the crankshaft (Pictures 1, 2 and 3)
 2. In the fourth picture you can see how the cranshaft will be stuck together inside the sliding part.
 As you can see you need the connector tube and two of the angled square sticks.
 The short side of the sticks will go inside the connector tube.
 (Don't put them in yet!!!
 This is just for demonstration)
 3. The sliding part will sit inside of the part with the two holes, we call it housing.
-Before you place it there, like in picutre one, we must put the connector tube inside of it, like in picture three.
+Before you place it there (as in picutre one), we must put the connector tube inside of it (as in picture three).

 <details open>
 <summary>Assembling the crankshaft: Part 1:</summary>